Greensboro Divorce Lawyers

 How Long Does a Divorce Take in North Carolina?

-In North Carolina, an uncontested divorce can take 30–60 days to finalize.
+An uncontested divorce can take 30–60 days to finalize.
 In contrast, a contested divorce can take a year or more.
 This law does not include the one-year separation period before filing for and completing a divorce.

 Does It Matter Who Files for Divorce First in North Carolina?